kreemer/tmx/docs/index.md

 You can also build up the object graph yourself, which can be exported to an actual tmx file afterwards.

-Only [version 1.4](https://doc.mapeditor.org/en/stable/reference/tmx-map-format/) of the tmx format is supported.
+Currently, only [version 1.4](https://doc.mapeditor.org/en/stable/reference/tmx-map-format/) of the tmx format is fully supported, while the newer version (1.5) should also work as well.

 # Parsing